-The Faroese economy continues to rely on the fishing industry, including fishing and fish farming, accounting for around 20% of national GDP and 94% of the total export value of goods.
+The Faroese economy continues to rely on the fishing industry, including fishing and fish farming, accounting for around 20% of national GDP and 93% of the total export value of goods.
 This high exposure introduces economic volatility as the economy is susceptible to exogenous factors.
 The variability in fish prices, factor inputs such as oil prices, and the risks of stock depletion would have a direct impact on the Faroese economy.
 Over the past few years, a combination of high global demand for fish and low oil prices has benefited the Faroese fishing sector, and indirectly government revenue.

 To reduce dependencies, the Faroe Islands have also increased trade with non-EU countries, from around one-third 10 years earlier to more than 50% now.
 We view the diversification in both fish species and trade partners as a partial mitigant to the concentration risk as it reduces exposure to species-specific shocks and potential trade frictions.
-In 2019, the Faroe Islands signed and a trade agreement with the United Kingdom which secures the access to the UK market.
+In 2019, the Faroe Islands signed a trade agreement with the United Kingdom which secures the access to the UK market.
+The Faroese government was unable to reach an agreement with the EU or the UK for quotas this year and subsequently increased its mackerel quota on last year.